dorkodu/wander/protocol/00-GENESIS.md

 These are just conventions and relay implementations may differ.

+## Pods

-## Communication between clients and relays
+## Communication between clients and seeds

-Relays expose a websocket endpoint to which clients can connect.
-Clients SHOULD open a single websocket connection to each relay and use it for all their subscriptions.
+Seeds expose a websocket endpoint to which clients can connect.
+Clients SHOULD open a single websocket connection to each relay and use it for all their communications.
 Relays MAY limit number of connections from specific IP/client/etc.

 ### Meaning of WebSocket status codes